Tennessee lawmakers expel first of three Democrats over mass shooting protest

 Lawmakers in the state have been under pressure to tighten gun laws.
 Protesters gathered at the State Capitol on March 30, and Democratic Reps.
 Justin Jones, Gloria Johnson and Justin Pearson led a chant of "power to the people" from the house floor.

-On Thursday, lawmakers first moved to expel Jones, 27, one of the youngest members of the legislature.
+On Thursday, lawmakers first voted 72-25 to expel Jones, 27, one of the youngest members of the legislature.
 The GOP supermajority has accused the representatives of breaking house rules on conduct and decorum.
+Votes on expelling Johnson and Pearson are expected to follow.

+"This is not about expelling us as individuals.
+This is your attempt to expel the voices of the people from the people's house.
+It will not be successful," Jones said before the vote.
+"Your overreaction, your flexing of false power has awakened a generation of people who will let you know that your time is up."

 The forced expulsion of lawmakers from any state legislative body in the U.S. is extremely rare.
 In Tennessee, only two other house members have been booted from the chamber since the Civil War.